 In this paper we take a first step toward examining the potential of CVT for improved statistical sampling given non-uniform inputs.
-Specifically, the performance of the above sampling methods and a new CVT variant ("Latinized" CVT) are compared for non-uniform uncorrelated input distributions in a 2-D test problem.
-Statistical sampling efficiencies are compared for calculating response mean, variance, and exceedence probabilities.
+Specifically, the performance of the above sampling methods and a new CVT variant ("Latinized" CVT) are compared for uncorrelated Normal input variables in a 2-D test problem.
+Statistical sampling efficiencies are compared for calculating response mean, variance, and "exceedence" probabilities.